History of Thornton Heath: (1861–1911) Civil amenities and employment

 A police station was opened in 1887 and officers came under the jurisdiction of the Metropolitan Police.

 The Croydon Schools Board was a "surprisingly harmonious affair between board and vestry", according to Morris.
-It was formed just after the 1870 Education Act.
+It was formed just after the Elementary Education Act 1870.
 Before this, a Thornton Heath child would have been lucky to attend junior group-teaching from a governess or clergyman.
 The first schoolhouse in Thornton Heath was a pub which became a temporary classroom by day.
 By the end of the period there were several schools that served the district, including Beulah, Ecclesbourne, Whitehorse, Westwood, West Thornton and Wildbore.

-The passing of the Technical Education Act in 1890 allowed councils to fund the creation of polytechnic colleges.
+The passing of the Technical Instruction Act 1889 allowed councils to fund the creation of polytechnic colleges.
 In 1892, a branch opened in Thornton Heath and there was a high demand for places.
 There were around 350 students at the centre by the end of the period.
 The most popular courses in 1902 were cooking, plumbing, elocution and German.
 This information from a local newspaper, may reveal something about the suburban outlook of this time: proficiency in cooking and plumbing made for a healthier home, elocution could help you "get on", and the study of German may suggest civil service and teaching positions were sought after.

 Community farms supplied much local work in Thornton Heath from 1861 to 1881 but there seems to have been plenty of other opportunities: "Industry in any profession would secure a livelihood, openings were not difficult to find and competition was not severe," claimed Edgar Browne.
 Indeed, locals may have been able to pick and choose.
 Jess Gowlland, a newcomer to the suburb wrote in 1877: "I have been dreadfully troubled lately having found it impossible to get a general servant."
 There was, of course, demand for labour in the building trade.
 One builder was arrested for "selling" site administration jobs.
 Little else was offered in the situations vacant columns apart from positions for young adults: "Smart girl required as maid"; "Lad wanted to make himself useful".
 Most of the migrant population came to live, and to take advantage of Thornton Heath's position as ideal commuter country.